 At Santa Fe Elementary School, the faculty, students and parents work together and provide a safe and caring environment for all students.
 We provide opportunities for the children to develop positive self-concepts and a positive attitude toward school and learning.
-The foundation of our vision lies upon positive reinforcement of character: Caring, Responsibility, Citizenship, Trustworthiness, Respect, and Fairness.
+The foundation of our vision lies upon positive reinforcement of character: Trustworthy, Respect, Responsibility, Fairness, Caring, and Citizenship.

 The New California Standards requirements and the push for the 21st century skills are requiring students to be technology literate and be able to acquire the skills needed to function in their future career.
 The 21st century skills include creativity & innovation, critical thinking and problem solving, communication, collaboration, information literacy, media literacy, and technology literacy.
 In preparing our students to be technology literate Santa Fe is continuously providing professional development to all teachers on iPad usage in the classroom, and has a 1 to 1 iPad implementation for 2nd-5th grade students.
+Kindergarten and 1st grade students have sets of iPads in the classrooms and Dell computers.